219 East Broad Street, Quakertown, PA 18951

 The Director of Wellness and other staff members are available to assist with the development of healthy living skills.
 Quakertown House staff routinely provides support at medical appointments in order to ensure continuing care for residents’ health concerns.

-Staff members work closely with each resident to review options for services that include community groups, volunteer opportunities, and other choices to determine what services may work best.
+Staff members work closely with each resident to review options for services that include community groups, volunteer opportunities, and other choices to determine what functions may work best.
 Each resident has a Resident Assessment-Support Plan (RASP) to guide their services and document preferences for services.

 Quakertown House is able to facilitate routine visits to local centers of worship and spirituality centers.
 Additional practices, including yoga, meditation, and other spiritual activities are regularly explored, and residents have the option to meet with a visiting chaplain.